gaber-/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the selected HOG parameters (cells 2-13), I used the histogram features of various color spaces(HSV, YUV, RGB, YCrCb) and spatial binning on an 8*8 image, which seem to improve the performance a bit without adding too many parameters.
+I trained a neural classifier using the selected HOG parameters (cells 2-13), I used the histogram features of various color spaces(HSV, YUV, RGB, YCrCb) and spatial binning on an 8*8 image, which seem to improve the performance a bit without adding too many parameters.

 I noticed that applying a histogram equalization to the image passed to the HOG function seems to improve the resut in some cases.